|About | Courses | Seminars | Self-study tools | Related sites | Contact us|

 The Principles of Asset/Liability Management (PALM) Seminar is designed for safety and soundness bank examiners.
 It should be taken in examiners' careers when they begin to assess and evaluate asset/ liability management (ALM) activities and the market-risk sensitivity of financial institutions as a part of their routine job function.

-Participants should have a general understanding of intermediate financial concepts—similar to that achieved in junior or senior level economics and finance classes.
+Participants should have a general understanding of intermediate financial concepts--similar to that achieved in junior or senior level economics and finance classes.
 This background should include familiarity with futures, forwards, swaps, and options; duration; and intermediate balance sheet analysis.
 Participants are encouraged to check their proficiency by reviewing the background papers provided as pre-course supplementary course materials.
-Also suggested is a review of the STaRT Asset Liability Management Module (see pages 11–12).

-This program is designed to give participants a broad overview of the basic principles of ALMt, including
+This program is designed to give participants a broad overview of the basic principles of ALM, including

 - Interest-rate risk